Helpful Hints For Creditors

 Although complicated, when properly used, mechanic’s liens can help you get paid for your product, service or equipment.

 This law creates several other pitfalls.
-To learn more about how the mechanic’s lien law can help you collect your debts, contact the Law Offices of Alan M. Cohen LLC.
+To learn more about how the mechanic’s lien law can help you collect your debts, contact the Law Offices of Alan M. Cohen & Associates LLC.
 Call 508-763-6604 or send us an email.